 Understanding the Leading Causes of Death in the United States

 We’ve all heard the saying, “Knowledge is power,” and when it comes to health, it couldn’t be truer.
-Let’s dive into the top three causes of death in the US.
+Let’s dive into the top three causes of death in the US, which are considered the primary causes of deaths in the country.
 It’s like knowing the “big bad wolves” of health – once you know them, you can better protect yourself!

 Heart Disease: The Silent Killer

 Heart disease tops the list, claiming about 695,547 lives in 2021.
-That’s a staggering 20% of all deaths in the US!
+That’s a staggering 20% of all deaths in the US, with the death rate from heart disease remaining persistently high over recent years.
 It’s like our hearts are playing a game of “Red Light, Green Light,” but sometimes, they forget to start again.

 What’s causing all this heartache?
 Well, it’s not just broken relationships!
 Factors like high blood pressure, high cholesterol, and smoking are the usual suspects.
+Lifestyle factors such as poor diet, lack of exercise, and tobacco use are modifiable risks that can greatly influence your chances of developing heart disease.
 Remember, your heart isn’t just for Valentine’s Day – it needs love all year round!

 Cancer: The Unwelcome Guest

 Cancer takes second place, responsible for 605,213 deaths in 2021.
 That’s about 17.5% of all deaths in the US.
+Cancer remained among the top two causes of death in the US over recent years.
 Cancer’s like that party crasher who shows up uninvited and refuses to leave.
 But don’t worry, we’re getting better at showing it the door!

 From lung to breast to colorectal cancer, there are many types.
 But here’s a bit of dark humor: at least cancer cells are really committed to their job – they work overtime without even asking for a raise!